ITR Filing Deadline Missed?

 Infrastructure Sector Exempted from MAT

-Foreign investors have always debate the fact that in terms of corporate tax, India has one of the highest tax rate countries in the world.
-A foreign company conducting business referred in section 40B, 40BB, 40BBA, and 40BBB has to pay a defined tax percentage on the book profit in terms of MAT, which makes it hard for them to do business in India.
+Foreign investors have always debated the fact that in terms of corporate tax, India has one of the highest tax rate countries in the world.
+A foreign company conducting business referred to in sections 40B, 40BB, 40BBA, and 40BBB has to pay a defined tax percentage on the book profit in terms of MAT, which makes it hard for them to do business in India.

-In Finance Act, 2016, it was stated that MAT would not be applicable to the organizations under foreign institutional investors (FIIs) and foreign portfolio investors (FPIs).
+In the Finance Act 2016, it was stated that MAT would not be applicable to the organizations under foreign institutional investors (FIIs) and foreign portfolio investors (FPIs).
 These were exempted as they generally do not have a place of business here in India.

-But, with the inclusion of Union Budget 2018-19, it has been made clear that a foreign company in the specified infrastructure sector which operates in the country with the permanent establishment (PE) which are under Section 44BB, would not have to give MAT.
+But, with the inclusion of the Union Budget 2018-19, it has been made clear that a foreign company in the specified infrastructure sector that operates in the country with the permanent establishment (PE) which are under Section 44BB would not have given MAT.
 They just have to pay only a certain percentage of presumptive tax on their total operations.
-With this new tax bracket and exemption of MAT, many companies in the drilling market like Halliburton and Schlumberger, shipping lines like MSC Mediterranean and Mitsui OSK Lines, or airlines like British Airways are totally exempted from MAT.
+With this new tax bracket and exemption of MAT, many companies in the drilling market, like Halliburton and Schlumberger, shipping lines like MSC Mediterranean and Mitsui OSK Lines, or airlines like British Airways, are totally exempted from MAT.
 The step was taken so as to increase foreign business in India.

 Relaxed MAT Norms for Companies Facing Liquidity